human-d3v/f_magazine/NeoVim_as_IDE.md

 provides treesitter support for language parsers, queries, and additional features like syntax highlighting, indentation, and more.
 - [nvim-telescope](https://github.com/nvim-telescope/telescope.nvim) -- a fuzzy
-  finder for searching both projects and files.
+  finder for searching projects, repositories, and files.
 - [harpoon](https://github.com/ThePrimeagen/harpoon/tree/harpoon2) -- a ui/cli
   utility for switching between files quickly.
 - [undotree](https://github.com/mbbill/undotree) -- a visual representation of